secworks/tang_nano_rng/README.md

 series*.
 The chip sports 1152 LUTs and  4 BlockRAMs for a total memory of 72Kbit.

+For more information about the board, see the [documentation provided by Sipeed](https://tangnano.sipeed.com/en/).

 The aim of this project and repo is to implement a high quality, cryptographically strong Random Number Generator (RNG) with an internal noise/entropy source, conditioning, mixer and feeding a CSPRNG.
 Via the